Home | Site Map | Facilities | User Guide | Schedule | Forms | Research | News | Staff | Links

 Sample Orientation

-The Omega and Kappa motors are currently locked to avoid collisions with the detector and other beamline hardware.
+Some of the beamlines are equipped with a kappa diffractomenter.
+The Omega and Kappa motors are locked to avoid collisions with the detector and other beamline hardware.

 If Omega or Kappa values need to be changed, please contact your support staff.